-- 1. Does the inventory system prohibit the entity from obtaining covered outpatient drugs from a group purchasing organization (GPO) i.e. disproportionate share hospitals, children's hospitals, free-standing cancer clinics? - 2.
+- 1. Does the inventory system prohibit the entity from obtaining covered outpatient drugs from a group purchasing organization (GPO) i.e., disproportionate share hospitals, children's hospitals, free-standing cancer clinics? - 2.
 Does the entity maintain records of 340B-related transactions for a period of time (per written policies) in a readily retrievable and auditable format? - 3.
-For physical inventories, are all 340B drugs separated from non-340B drugs (i.e. GPO)? - 4.
-Does the entity have controls established to ensure orphan drugs purchased under the 340B program were used only for the non-orphan designation? - 5.
-If the entity used a split-billing software for mixed-use areas, are procedures clearly written and processes flowcharted to address the following elements: - a.
+For physical inventories, are all 340B drugs separated from non-340B drugs (i.e., GPO)? - 4.
+Does the entity have controls established to ensure orphan drugs are not purchased under the 340B program? - 5.
+If the entity uses a split-billing software for mixed-use areas, are procedures clearly written and processes outlined (flowchart) to address the following elements: - a.
 Process used for determining inpatient vs. outpatient status? - b.
 Basis for replenishment orders? - c.
-Tracking of 340B, inpatient and non-340B drugs (i.e. GPO)? - d.
-Accurate data capture (i.e. time stamps, EMR split-billing system interfaces, patient eligibility)?
+Tracking of 340B, inpatient and non-340B drugs (i.e., GPO)? - d.
+Accurate data capture (i.e., time stamps, EMR split-billing system interfaces, patient eligibility)?